BigSoftVideo/DOTE/glossary.md

 See also [Video-cue](#video-cue), [Zoom](#zoom), [Pan](#pan) and [Jump Cut](#jump-cut).

+### Speaker-id <a id='id'></a>

+Every line in the Transcript that has a speaker, including translation and interlinear gloss [subtiers](#subtier), requires a unique [Speaker-id in the initial column](transcript.md#id).
+Also, every action subtier requires a unique Speaker-id in order to determine the participant/actant that does the action in question.
+The Speaker-id can be of a reasonable length from 1 character to 20 characters.
+The Speaker-id should use letters and numbers (alphanumeric); it should avoid special symbols and punctuation.

 ### Subtier Type <a id='subtier'></a>

 In a modification to the [Mondadaian system](mondada.md), [subtiers](tiers.md) are structured into Types and given names.